Introduction to Implicit Bias Tests: IAT and Priming implicit tests

 As explained above, IRTs are a technique widely used in psychology and social psychology research to measure automatic responses of prejudice, stereotypes in gender, age and religion, ethnic or racial bias, etc.

-Some papers on general population:
+Some selected papers on general population:

 -